PRP for Shoulder Tendonitis: A Targeted Approach to Easing Pain

 Table of Contents

 Platelet-rich plasma (PRP) therapy is gaining attention in Australia as a regenerative option for managing orthopaedic conditions like tendonitis.
-In this article, we explore how PRP for shoulder tendonitis works, what to expect from the procedure, and how it may complement other rehabilitation strategies.
+This article explores how PRP for shoulder tendonitis works and what to expect from the procedure.
+It also looks at how PRP may complement other rehabilitation strategies.

 Understanding Shoulder Tendonitis